coveo/ui-kit/packages/samples/vuejs/README.md

 ## Using the CDN

-Follow the instructions [here](https://docs.coveo.com/en/atomic/latest/usage/#cdn) to add the CDN script to your entry html file.
-The script will initialize your components, avoiding the need to manually do it like in the npm package usage above.
+Follow the [instructions](https://docs.coveo.com/en/atomic/latest/usage/#cdn) to add the CDN script to your entry HTML file.
+The script will initialize your components, avoiding the need to manually do so as in the npm package usage above.
 You will also not need to copy any assets over.

 ## Initializing your search interface